w-yeehong/tp/docs/UserGuide.md

 * Refer [here](#526-allocate-a-patient-to-a-room-editroom) for the instructions on allocating a patient to a room.

 Example(s):
 * `editroom 1 r/2 p/alex`.
-Changes the room number from #1 to #2.
-Afterwards, remove the previous patient in the room and change it to alex.
+The room with room number #1 will be changed to #2.
+Afterwards, the previous patient in room #2 will be replaced with the patient named Alex.
 * `editroom 1 p/-`.
-Removes the patient from the Room #1.
+The patient in the room with room number #1 will be removed.
 * `editroom 1 r/3 p/-`.
-Changes the room number from #1 to #3.
-Afterwards, removes the patient from Room #3.
+The room with room number #1 will be changed to #3.
+Afterwards, the previous patient in room #3 will be removed.

 Expected Outcome: <br>
-* The result box displays the message, "Edited Room: Room Number: 2 Patient: Alex Temperature: 37.0 Period of stay: 08 Aug 2020 to 19 Aug 2020 Phone: 99272758 Age: 37 Comment: - TaskList: -".
+* Using the first example, the result box displays the message, "Edited Room: Room Number: 2 Patient: Alex Temperature: 37.0 Period of stay: 08 Aug 2020 to 19 Aug 2020 Phone: 99272758 Age: 37 Comment: - TaskList: -".
 * Details panel will show the details of the newly edited room.

 #### 5.3.3 Search by Room Number: `searchroom`